- Program Requirements

-- Dr. Robert Pawloski serves as the PI on NSF Award #1552135 ND STEM Collaborative Conference 2016. $66,479 was awarded to UND by the NSF DRK-12 Program in October 2015 to support UND's involvement in this innovative event.
+- Dr. Robert Pawloski served as the PI on NSF Award #1552135 ND STEM Collaborative Conference 2016. $66,479 was awarded to UND by the NSF DRK-12 Program in October 2015 to support UND's involvement in this innovative event.

 - December 2015, $300,000 was awarded to Drs.
 Tim Young (UND Physics), Mark Guy (CEHD), and Dr. Steven Ralph (UND Biology) by the North Dakota Math Science Partnership Competitive Grant Program.
 Dr. Bob Pawloski will lead the evaluation of the STEAM Energy! project through the Bureau of Educational Services and Applied Research (BESAR).

 - Pawloski, R.W.
 (2015).